huertanix/pi2pi/README.md

 After dnsmasq is installed, turn off Wi-Fi from the Raspbian desktop if it was turned on and disconnect the ethernet cable from rpa if that was being used for an internet connection.

-Configure the `/etc/dhcpcd.conf` using `nano`, the text editor that is already installed and ready to use in Raspbian:
+Configure the `/etc/dhcpcd.conf` using nano, the text editor that is already installed and ready to use in Raspbian:

     nano /etc/dhcpcd.conf